Notes on the Third Edition

 Typically, these vendors offer features that support the following capabilities (this is a partial list of select examples):

 - Integration with employee social profiles (usually via OAuth)

 - Basic Compliance Management (see 2.
 Compliance Management below for more information)

 There are important differences between these Employee Enablement vendors and social media publishing-engagement platforms.
 The publishing-engagement platforms are commonly called Social Media Management Systems (SMMS), such as HootSuite, Spredfast, Sprinklr, Expion, Oracle Social Relationship Management, or Buddy Media.
 Those tools let a brand manage their brand-owned presence at scale, but they do not support individual employees engaging in social media through their personal presence.
 At least, not yet.
-Expion has started to cross into this space, as described later in this report.
+Expion and Sprinklr entered this space in 2014, as described later in this report.